pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 >         computed using an efficient modular exponentiation algorith,
 >     -   He decodes the message by computing $y^d \bmod N$.

--   This RSA protocol is convinient.
+-   This RSA otocol is convinient.
     -   The computations for Alice and Bob are easy.
     -   But what about Eve?
         -   The security of RSA hinges upon a simple assumption: